sanand0/tools-in-data-science-public/google-auth.md

 Instead of displaying the email, you can show different content based on the user.
 For example:

-- Allow access to specfic users and not others
+- Allow access to specific users and not others
 - Fetch the user's personalized information
 - Display different content based on the user